mischindy/lavapolis-static/content/structure/help/page.md

 title: FRIDAY IN VENICE
 published: true
 ---
-The following instructions applied exclusively to the debate Game of Fiday in Venice.
+The following instructions applied exclusively to the debate Game of Friday in Venice.

 #### Instructions for the Debate Game